Indian Hills, NV Demographics

 A map of Indian Hills's Population by Race

-Of the 133 places in Nevada, Indian Hills is the 32nd most populous.
+Indian Hills is ranked the 31st most populous place in Nevada, out of 132 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Indian Hills was ranked the 32nd most populous place in the 2020 Census.

 Indian Hills's White Population